 \section{Results}

-We begin by testing our main conjecture that the party affiliation and standing members of Congress can be distinguished using linguistic features and semantic content over the entire dataset of all hearings.
-Our results for predicting party affiliation and standing using different machine learning techniques are summarized in Table~\ref{tab:Party_Results}.
+We begin by testing whether the party affiliation and standing of members of Congress can be distinguished using linguistic features and semantic content of the questions they ask and the answers they receive over the entire dataset of all hearings.
+Our results for predicting party affiliation and standing are summarized in Table~\ref{tab:Party_Results}.

-After removing names of committee members and witnesses, which appear at the beginning of questions and answers in the transcript, we obtain the following results.
-We fine-tune the BERT model with a 20/5/75 split across training, validation and test sets.
-We find that party affiliation can be predicted with an accuracy of 59\% is 8\% higher than the baseline obtainable by always predicting the majority class in the test set.
-This indicates that there are subtle semantic differences between content of questions posed by members with different party affiliations.
+{\bf Question-based prediction.} After removing names of committee members and witnesses, which appear at the beginning of utterances in the transcript, we fine-tune the BERT model.
+We find that party affiliation can be predicted with an accuracy of 59\%, i.e., 8\% higher than the baseline of predicting the majority class in the test set.
+This indicates subtle semantic differences between the content of questions posed by members with different party affiliations.
 In contrast, zero-shot prompting with LLMs on a random sample of 10,000 question-answer pairs fails to exceed baseline performance, as we show in Table~\ref{tab:Party_Results_LLM} in Appendix~\ref{app:SupResults} indicating that these partisan linguistic patterns may be too nuanced for detection without fine-tuning.
-For party standing, we were unable to beat the baseline using a similar approach.
+For party standing, we are unable to beat the baseline using a similar approach.

 Notably, when speaker names are retained in the question text, party affiliation prediction accuracy jumps to 92\%.
 This suggests that embeddings of committee members' names capture systematic differences in how politicians from different parties are referenced in text corpora, reflecting partisan patterns in media coverage, political discourse, and public communication, but are unable to resolve linguistic or semantic differences when trained on all committee hearings.
 This underscores the importance of name removal in isolating genuine differences in questioning style.
 Therefore, we only report results on input utterances with speaker names removed, unless we mention otherwise.